Who's Responsible For IoT Security?

 There is a similar situation now for cable modems.
 They print the default network and password names on the devices, partly t

+Until you can query the serial number using a variety of ways e.g. SNMP or whatever else the devs leave laying around.

 Summary misses most serious problem...
-(Score:2)
+(Score:4, Interesting)

 "It is much too easy to connect devices and industrial equipment to the internet,"

 No, that misses the point entirely.
 It's not that it's too easy to connect devices to the Internet, but rather that, at least sometimes, it is very difficult, if not nearly impossible, to prevent devices from connecting to the Internet.
 Some Smart TV sets (it might have been Samsung, but I'm not sure) actively seek out open WiFi connections to connect to the Internet even if you tell it not to.
 It's not enough to block ports in your firewall as maybe your neighbor doesn't have those ports blocked.
-Or ma
+Or maybe the Starbucks down the street doesn't.
+And with integrated GPS in many devices (and probably more in the future) the fact that devices connect on someone else's IP address won't protect your privacy/anonymity, since they'll be able to locate the device down to the house or apartment that it's in.
+Expect to see more of this in the future.

+> No, that misses the point entirely.
+It's not that it's too easy to connect devices to the Internet, but rather that, at least sometimes, it is very difficult, if not nearly impossible, to prevent devices from connecting to the Internet.

+I can attest to this from personal and painful experience with such devices as printers and certain medical appliance toolkits for "doctor's office" use.

 People who buy them (Score:3)